Skip to main content

 • Stabilize a part of the body

-You must wear your orthosis every day, at the request of the authorized physician, for it to remain covered.
+You must wear your orthosis every day, at the request of the authorized physician or specialized nurse practitioner, for it to remain covered.
 You must also use it for at least:

 • 6 months for a lower limb